This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Carnivore diet:

-As the name suggests, it deals with meat and other animal products.
+As the name suggests, it involves meat and other animal products.
 In short: it is the anti-vegan diet.

 There is evidence of benefits for heart health, cancer and intestinal health.

 However, many experts say that it is a totally unbalanced diet.
-And it is that it leaves out fruits and vegetables, which have a large amount of research that demonstrates their importance in keeping the body healthy.
+And it leaves out fruits and vegetables, which have a large amount of research that demonstrates their importance in keeping the body healthy.

 Typical food: steak.